lyokha/vim-publish-helper/README.md

   line-number and the code columns.
 Beware: it does not expect color settings, see the next clause.
 Default value is *1px solid*.

-* *g:PhLinenrTblBottomPadding* defines padding on the bottom of the table.
-  Default value is *0*.

-* *g:PhLinenrFgColor* defines foreground color of the line-number column and of the border between the columns.
+* *g:PhLinenrFgColor* defines the foreground color of the line-number column and of the border between the columns.
 Not set by default: color of the *SpecialKey* syntax highlighting group will be used in this case.

 * *g:PhLinenrColumnWidth* defines the line-number column width.
 Default value is *2em*.